-Do you have questions regarding salary or bonus payments or sick pay under Swiss Employment Law?
-How does sick leave work in Switzerland?
+Do you need help with salary, bonus or sick pay in Switzerland?
+How does sick leave work under Swiss employment law?

-In practice, employment agreements often contain inaccurate or intransparent salary or bonus provisions.
-The term "bonus" does not even exist in the Swiss labour law, and therefore it needs to be analysed in each individual case what the term bonus stands for.
-Depending on the result, an employee either has a right to receive a certain bonus or the payment of a bonus is at the sole discretion of the employer.
+In practice, employment contracts often contain imprecise or intransparent salary or bonus provisions.
+The term "bonus" does not even exist in Swiss labour law, so the meaning of the term "bonus" must be analysed on a case-by-case basis.
+Depending on the outcome, an employee is either entitled to a certain bonus or the payment of a bonus is at the sole discretion of the employer.

-Not only the salary or bonus payments, but also allowances and benefits for employees as well as working tools, such as the use of a company car, need to be settled and drafted carefully.
-Under certain circumstances, allowances may turn out to be normal salary, e.g. in case the allowances are too high.
+In addition to salary and bonus payments, allowances and benefits for employees, as well as work tools such as the use of a company car, also need to be carefully regulated and drafted.
+In certain circumstances, allowances may turn out to be normal salary, e.g. if the allowances are too high.

-The salary for sick leave / absence due to incapability of work is often settled by the voluntary paid sick leave insurance (e.g. 80% for 730 days with waiting period).
-If there is no paid sick leave insurance, the term of the paid salary depends on the numer of years of service and range from 3 weeks to a couple of months.
+In Switzerland, salary in the event of sickness/disability is often covered by voluntary paid sick leave insurance (e.g. 80% for 730 days with waiting period).
+If there is no paid sick leave insurance, the duration of the sick leave pay depends on the number of years of service and ranges from 3 weeks to a few months.

 Feel free to contact us.
 Our law office in Zürich, Switzerland.